learn-co-curriculum/react-hooks-event-handling/README.md

 # Event Handling in React

+## Learning Goals

+- Understand how to use React events in our application
+- Attach event listeners to JSX elements

 ## Overview

 In this lesson, we'll cover the event system in React.
-We'll learn how to attach event listeners to specific elements,
+We'll learn how to attach event listeners to specific elements.

-## Objectives

-1. Explain how to use React events in our application
-2. Add event handlers to an element
-3. Explain how React events differ from browser events
-4. Describe how React standardizes events for compatibility

 ## Adding Event Handlers